daniel-tomaszuk/django5-blog/README.md

 # django5-blog
-Blog app with Django5
+Blog app with Django5.
-Simple blog app with some common features:
+Main aim is to have usage examples of different features in a blog app context.

+Common features:

 * posts comments,
 * add posts tags (`django-tagit`),